 - To evaluate or conduct a merger, divestiture, restructuring, reorganization, dissolution, or other sale or transfer of some or all of our assets, whether as a going concern or as part of bankruptcy, liquidation, or similar proceeding, in which Personal Information and Sensitive Personal Information held by us is among the assets transferred.

-- As otherwise described to you when collecting your Personal Information and Sensitive Personal Information or as otherwise set forth in the CCPA and CPRA.
+- As otherwise described to you when collecting your Personal Information and Sensitive Personal Information or as otherwise set forth in the CCPA.

 We will not collect additional categories of Personal Information and Sensitive Personal Information or use the Personal Information and Sensitive Personal Information we collected for materially different, unrelated, or incompatible purposes without providing you notice.